RafaelGranadoMartinez/RafaelGranadoMartinez/README.md

 I'm a fourth-year Computer Engineering student at the **University of Puerto Rico at Mayagüez**, minoring in Project Management.
 I work at the intersection of aerospace systems engineering, AI/ML model evaluation, and full-stack development.

 - 🚀 Co-Lead Power and Electrical Systems Engineer for **NASA RASC-AL**, supporting lunar mission power architecture and RF communications design.
-- 🧠 AI Model Evaluation Contributor at **Outlier**, supporting AI model evaluation and quality assurance work.
-- 💼 AI Model Evaluation Contributor at **Oracle**, working in an IDE based environment to identify and fix issues in AI model verifiers.
+- 🧠 AI Model Evaluation Contributor at **Outlier**, working in an IDE based environment on AI model evaluation and quality assurance, including identifying and fixing issues in AI model verifiers.
 - 🛠️ Full-stack development experience with React and Vite, building production-ready web applications.
 - 🌐 Bilingual, native Spanish and English.
 - 🔭 Open to aerospace and electrical engineering internships, AI annotation and evaluation contract work, and research collaborations in systems engineering.